E-commerce

 Produce outlines, titles, first drafts

-Proofread, fact-check, adjust brand tone
+Proofread, fact-check, adjust the brand tone

 Internal linking